Baptism Onboard USS Boxer (LHD 4)

 |1

-This work, Baptism Onboard USS Boxer (LHD 4) [Image 2 of 2], by CPO John Scorza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Baptism Onboard USS Boxer (LHD 4), by PO3 Zach Issa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT